 Most people often do not realize that they suffer from the early stages of ulcerative colitis until they see one or more symptoms.
 If you notice the following symptoms and signs, you must visit your doctor immediately:

-- Diarrhoea that wakes you from sleep due to its urgency and uncontrollable nature
+- Diarrhea that wakes you from sleep due to its urgency and uncontrollable nature

-- Diarrhoea that does not respond to OTC (Over The Counter) medications
+- Diarrhea that does not respond to OTC (Over The Counter) medications

 - Severe abdominal cramps

 - Unexplained weight loss and fever along with bloody stools

 What causes ulcerative colitis?

 There is no single cause of ulcerative colitis, and what causes it has still not been found.
 There is a general view that stress, diet, and lifestyle are aggravating factors of ulcerative colitis.
 However, a possible cause of ulcerative colitis is an immune system malfunction, wherein the body’s immune system destroys the body’s own cells while trying to fight the microbes.